Vehicle registration plates of Texas

 The U.S. state of Texas first required its residents to register their motor vehicles in 1907.
 Registrants provided their own license plates for display, with serial numbers assigned by their county of residence, until the state began to issue plates in 1917.

-As of 2024, plates are issued by the Texas Department of Motor Vehicles (TxDMV).
+As of 2024, plates are manufactured at the Wynne Unit in Huntsville, Texas, and are issued by the Texas Department of Motor Vehicles (TxDMV).
 Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles, trailers and antique vehicles.

-Texas plates are currently made at the Wynne Unit in Huntsville, Texas.

 Passenger baseplates

 1917 to 1974

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The first Texas license plate that complied with these standards was a modification of the 1955 plate, introduced towards the end of that year.